 What are Longevity Goals?

-Of all of the different goal types, longevity goals are probably the least intuitive.
-Your longevity goals are based on the possibility that you will live longer than you expect.
+Of all the different goal types, longevity goals are probably the least intuitive.
+They are based on the possibility that you will live longer than you expect.

 That sounds great, but your income plan needs to be able to fund those years of retirement (unless you plan on hustling Pinochle when you’re 90).